-At March 31, 2023, we recorded an expense and related accrued liability of \$1.3 million related to the warrant we issued to Spartan, which is not included in the table above.
+During the six months ended June 30, 2023, we also recorded an expense of \$1.3 million related to the warrants we issued to Spartan (see Note 2), which is not included in the table above.
 No tax benefits were attributed to the stock-based compensation expense because a valuation allowance was maintained for all net deferred tax assets relating to this expense.